gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Only Q acts as A in an MMA.
 Both K and V act as B in their MMAs, though K will require transposed `ldmatrix` for correct layout (all tensors use row-major layout in global and shared memory).

-To use `ldmatrix`, each thread supplies the address of each row.
+To use `ldmatrix`, each thread supplies address of a row.
 Threads 0-7 select the 1st 8x8 tile, threads 8-15 select the 2nd 8x8 tile, and so on.
 The [layout of A](https://docs.nvidia.com/cuda/parallel-thread-execution/#warp-level-matrix-fragment-mma-16816-float) in the official PTX documentation can look confusing.
-But it's easier (at least for me) to focus on the order of 8x8 tiles.
+But it's easier (at least for me) to focus on the order of 8x8 tiles within an MMA tile.

 {{< figure src="ldmatrix.svg" alt="ldmatrix for MMA layout" caption="Order of `ldmatrix` tiles in `mma.m16n8k16`." align="center">}}